jrock2004/dotfiles/README.md

 This repo is used to store my dotfiles for the applications that I use on my machine

 ## Branches
-- master - Bash on Windows
+- master - Mac [Test on Sierra]
-- mac - Used on Apple [Tested on El Capitan]
+- bashonwindows - Bash on Windows
+- linux - Working option for linux users

 ## How to use
 Clone the repo to your home directory and run the install.sh script